 Security tokens are openly traded as securities, regulated financial products created specifically for an investment purpose.
 Utility tokens don’t have to comply with that kind of regulation because, in their accurate form, they’re not an investment.
 They’re an access product, and their value rises and falls based on the utility that the closed network provides.

-The SEC Concern
+Security Tokens and The SEC

 However many, if not most, blockchain firms use their tokens to raise startup capital.
 This is the essential nature of an Initial Coin Offering, during which a blockchain startup urges investors to buy tokens on the promise that their value will rise once the network goes live.
 Purchasers in an ICO are not users.
 They’re investors hoping that the asset will increase in value for future sale.
 Companies launching an ICO aren’t operating their business.
 They’re raising capital.